pawurb/mevlog-rs/README.md

 ### `--trace revm`

 This mode leverages Revm tracing by downloading all the relevant storage slots and running simulations locally.
 If you want to trace a transaction at position 10, Revm must first simulate all the previous transactions from this block.
 It can be slow and cause throttling from public endpoints.
-This mode works only on HTTP endpoints.
-Websockets are currently not supported.

 Subsequent `revm` simulations for the same block and transaction range use cached data and should be significantly faster.